Introduction

 • [Recommended] Kernel permission: IPC_LOCK (including MAP_LOCKED, MAP_NORESERVE)

-• Without this permission, cBPF performance will be significantly affected, and WARN logs will be printed
+• Without this permission, cBPF performance will be significantly affected, and a WARN log will be printed.

 • Permissions required to collect eBPF data include: